 6.2 Packet Distribution Method

-6.2.1 Overview

 The Packet Distribution Method is used to deliver packet streams to the MBS Client over an MBS Session that have been received from the MBS Application Provider over reference point Nmb8.
-This Distribution Method is particularly useful for multicast and broadcast of IP-based services for which the content delivery protocols are defined outside the scope of the MBS specification.
+This distribution method is particularly useful for multicast and broadcast of IP-based services for which the content delivery protocols are defined outside the scope of the MBS specification.

 The MBSTF receives packet streams from the MBS Application Provider, typically in the form of UDP/IP packets, and sends them to the configured MBS Session.
 Optionally, packet sequence numbering and/or FEC redundancy may be added by the MBSTF.